 Typical business processes include the need for task tracking, routing, timers, conditional loopback, integrations, retries, etc. but why are workflow capabilities also needed and thus a platform such as Camunda:

-The learning curve with Camunda is ridiculous easy: I’ve seen people become effective in one week.
+The learning curve with Camunda is ridiculously easy: I’ve seen people become effective in one week.
 It’s wireframing process applications together.
 Good programmers have been doing that since the 1960s.

 The tech stack is really just Spring Boot and Postgres (or the DB of your choice).
 You can bundle your camunda solution as a Spring boot application, throw it on the docker image, and you’re good to go.